pivotal-cf/docs-pks/README.md

 | `0.8`  | Not in use | N/A|
 | `pks-patches` | Staging site for not-yet-released TKGI and Enterprise PKS patches. | Publishes to an internal staging site only. |

+**1.14**: The `1.15` branch is used to publish the pre-release v1.15 version of the site.
+Create pull requests on `1.15` to contribute bug fixes or correct technical inaccuracies in the v1.15 documentation.

+**1.12**: The `1.14` branch is used to publish the live v1.14 version of the site.
+Create pull requests on `1.14` to contribute bug fixes or correct technical inaccuracies in the v1.14 documentation.

-**1.13**: The `1.13` branch is used to publish the pre-release v1.13 version of the site.
+**1.13**: The `1.13` branch is used to publish the live v1.13 version of the site.
 Create pull requests on `1.13` to contribute bug fixes or correct technical inaccuracies in the v1.13 documentation.

 **1.12**: The `1.12` branch is used to publish the live v1.12 version of the site.
 Create pull requests on `1.12` to contribute bug fixes or correct technical inaccuracies in the v1.12 documentation.